-Since its founding in 2014, GrowGeneration has acquired or opened numerous specialty hydroponic and organic gardening center locations.
-Today, management believes that the Company has the largest chain of specialty retail hydroponic and organic garden centers in the U.S., with 50 retail locations across 18 states as of December 31, 2023.
-The Company has also acquired several other types of businesses within or complimentary to the hydroponic industry, such as online retailers, proprietary products, our distribution business, HRG Distribution, and our benching, racking, and storage solutions business, MMI.
+Since our founding in 2014, GrowGeneration has acquired or opened numerous specialty hydroponic and organic gardening center locations.
+Today, management believes that the Company has the largest chain of specialty retail hydroponic and organic garden centers in the U.S., with 31 retail locations across 12 states as of December 31, 2024.
+The Company has also acquired several other types of businesses within or complimentary to the hydroponic industry, such as online retailers, proprietary products, our wholesale distribution business, and our benching, racking, and storage solutions business.
+MMI.

-Currently, the Company's main growth strategies for its Cultivation and Gardening segment include expanding its commercial sales to sell more products to commercial cultivators for large grow operations, expanding its distribution capabilities to sell more products to independent retail garden centers and other resellers for resale, and expanding and promoting its portfolio of proprietary brands to increase its market share, product offerings, and profitability.
-The Company's main growth strategies for its Storage Solutions segment include expanding the types of customers and industries to which we sell our products, including greater penetration in agriculture and golf and country clubs.
-In addition, the Company regularly seeks and evaluates accretive acquisition opportunities with similar or complimentary businesses to those businesses it already operates.
+Currently, our main growth strategies for our Cultivation and Gardening segment include expanding our commercial sales to sell more products to commercial cultivators for large grow operations, expanding our wholesale and distribution capabilities to sell more products to independent retail garden centers and other resellers for resale, and expanding and promoting our portfolio of proprietary brands to increase its market share, product offerings, and profitability.
+Our main growth strategies for our Storage Solutions segment include expanding the types of customers and industries to which we sell our products, including greater penetration in agriculture and golf and country clubs.
+In addition, we regularly seek and evaluate accretive acquisition opportunities with similar or complimentary businesses to those businesses we already operate.

-Refer to Note 12, Acquisitions, of the Consolidated Financial Statements for additional information regarding the Company's acquisitions.
+Refer to Note 13, Acquisitions, of the Consolidated Financial Statements for additional information regarding the Company's acquisitions.